mendix/docs/content/partners/siemens/mindsphere-development-considerations.md

 ## 6 MindSphere Icons {#atlasui}

-The MindSphere Theme Pack includes two ways of including MindSphere icons in your app.
+The Siemens MindSphere Web Content includes two ways of including MindSphere icons in your app.

 ### 6.1 MindSphere Icons as SVGs

-You can select MindSphere icons from the MindSphere Theme Pack to be displayed as SVGs in your application.
+You can select MindSphere icons from the Siemens MindSphere Web Content to be displayed as SVGs in your application.

 1. Open the properties of a widget which can display an icon (for example a button).
 2. Click **Select...** next to *Icon*.